tiagopita/veganbase/site/content/_index.md

     At Veganbase you can easily discover vegan products and places around the world, you can promote your vegan business and organisation.

-    Our lifestyle magazine will consist of articles recommended by our community.
-Everything you need to know about veganism in one place!
+    Lifestyle magazine with articles recommended by our community.
+Everything you need to know about vegan lifestyle in one place!
 products:
   - {}
 values: